YellowGreg/MyStuff/random4/ReadMe.md

-Nitro Generator and checks thats all
+Nitro Generator and checks if it works thats all.